WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Trusted Access

-- you **enable AWS services to perform actions on your belahf within an Organization**.
+- you **enable AWS services to perform actions on your behalf within an Organization**.

 * this is how you would do **CF stack sets within Organization**.